samdobson/ArgoFlow/README.md

 ```

 The `hash` is the bcrypt has of your password.
-You can generate this using https://passwordhashing.com/BCrypt,
+You can generate this using [this website](https://passwordhashing.com/BCrypt),
 or with the command below:

 ```bash